 - Do not feel rushed.
 Yes, you have to be moving in with the flow of traffic.
 But if you want to get a picture of something, linger a little longer.
 This is probably going to be the only time you set foot in here again, so make it memorable.

 - When you walk outside the front doors of the White House, don’t be afraid to look back.
-It’s going to be one of the best views you’ll get of the White House.
+It’s going to be one of the best views you’ll get from the White House.

 Part Four: What if I don’t get in?

 Before you go, I recommend brushing up on your White House Facts.
-There is no shortage of great book on the topic form all different points of view.
+There is no shortage of great books on the topic from all different points of view.
 Politics aside, here are my favorite recommendations.

 - Inside the White House: Stories From the World’s Most Famous Residence.
 This book has interesting stories for the First Families through the ages.
 Including great images from their time.
 It’s a great way to give you a sense of what to expect and the events that happened here.

 - The Hidden White House: Harry Truman and the Reconstruction of America’s Most Famous Residence.
 Dealing with one of the biggest crises to happen to the White House in recent day, find out what went into the biggest renovation in the Houses history.